flyingmachine/brave-clojure-web/content/java.md

-There comes a day in every Clojurist's life when she must venture forth from the sanctuary of pure functions and immutable data structures into the wild and barbaric land of Java.
-This treacherous journey is necessary because Clojure, as a language *hosted* on the Java Virtual Machine (JVM), has two fundamental characteristics.
-First, a Clojure application is a Java application from when you're compiling, deploying, and running it.
+There comes a day in every Clojurist's life when she must venture forth from the sanctuary of pure functions and immutable data structures into the wild and barbaric Land of Java.
+This treacherous journey is necessary because Clojure is hosted on the Java Virtual Machine (JVM), granting it two fundamental characteristics.
+First, a Clojure application is a Java application when you're compiling and running it.
 Second, you need to use Java objects to get a lot of stuff done, like reading files and working with dates.
 In this way, Clojure is a bit like a utopian community plunked down in the middle non-utopian country.
-It's preferable to interact with the other members of the community, but every once in awhile you need to talk to the locals in order to get things done.
+It's preferable to interact with other utopians, but every once in a while you need to talk to the locals in order to get things done.

+If this chapter were a guide book for the Land of Java, it'd be somewhere between a phrasebook ("Where is the bathroom?") and a full-blown course on the local language and customs.
+It will give you an overview of what the JVM is, how it runs programs, and how to compile programs for it.
+It will also give you a tour of frequently-used Java classes and methods and explain how to interact with them from Clojure.
+More than that, it will show you how to think about and understand Java so that you can incorporate any Java library into your Clojure program.